 The pyramids have mystified travellers since they emerged from the jungle:

 Pictured above is the geometrical design the Giza Necropolis is based on.
 We can even reproduce it from memory because it looks like a sun cross.
 This hyperspatial pattern includes the size of the three pyramids and their relative positions.

 Informing the figure above is the “broken sun cross” or swastika below.
 This chiral shape is an ancient symbol of divinity.
 The swastika comes from the Sanskrit meaning “conducive to well being” or “auspicious”.
 As an asymmetrical indicator of life, it has a vivifying role in the reformation of the universe.
 It represents the active principle (the Egyptian Atum, the Christian Amen and the Hindu Ohm) of the cosmos:

 If we revisit the Hermetic phrase “as within, so without” then we are reminded that the shape of a cross on the ground is likely a stereographic projection of an element.
 If we accept that the sun cross and broken sun cross imply the iron cross, then the element we wish to investigate is naturally Fe:

-So Giza resembles THREE stereographic projections superimposed on top of each other—the orbits of the planets, the alpha iron and the path of the Sun.
+The stereographic projection interprets time as space.
+So the design of Giza hints at the orbits of the planets, the alpha iron and the path of the Sun.
 It reveals that the Egyptians knew that our spatial universe was like a shadow of the hyperspatial cosmos.
 But there is something more subtle going on here.
 If you look carefully above, can you see the ANKH too?
 It’s highlighted in white below: